-All students enrolled in the Lienhard School of Nursing (LSN) who participate in clinical and or research activities must complete a drug-screening test that is consistent with professional and industry standards.
-As part of clinical and research activities clearance, students must submit to urine drug screening using the school-approved vendor; no other results will be accepted.
+All students enrolled in the Lienhard School of Nursing (LSN) PhD in Nursing Program must complete a drugscreening test that is consistent with professional and industry standards.
+Students must submit to urine drug screening using the school-approved vendor; no other results will be accepted.
 Instructions on submission can be found on the LSN compliance tracking vendor website.
 Refusal to provide a specimen for drug testing will be considered a positive drug test and subject the applicant to the established procedures for positive tests.
 Students have the right to review the information reported by the designated vendor for accuracy and completeness and to request that the designated vendor verify that the results of the drug screen provided are correct.

 Students who have a positive drug screen may also be subject to discipline for violation of the University's Drug and Alcohol Policy in accordance with the University's disciplinary procedures for students.
-Refer to the University Student Handbook: Alcohol and other Drug Policy for additional information.
+Refer to the University Student Handbook: Alcohol and other Drug Policy.